danielpi/Swift-Playgrounds/README.md

 That completes the Language Guide section of the book.
 I haven't decided if I will continue on with the Language reference section next or switch over to the "Using Swift with Cocoa and Objective-C" book.

-##Using Swift with Cocoa and Objective-C Book
+## Using Swift with Cocoa and Objective-C Book
 There are six playground files that work through the code in the “Using Swift with Cocoa and Objective-C.” iBook. https://itunes.apple.com/au/book/using-swift-cocoa-objective/id888894773?mt=11.
 They are listed below.
 The example from this book didn't translate as well to the playgrounds as the previous book examples did.

+- **BasicSetup.playground**
+- **InteractingWithObjective-C-APIs.playground**
+- **WritingClassesWithObjectiveCBehaviour.playground**
+- **WorkingWithCocoaDataTypes.playground**
+- **AdoptingCocoaDesignPatterns.playground**
+- **InteractingWithC-APIs.playground**

+## Swift Standard Library
+The documentation for the Swift Standard Library can be found at the following link https://developer.apple.com/library/prerelease/ios/documentation/General/Reference/SwiftStandardLibraryReference/.
+There is a wealth of information contained in the standard library doc and it is nicely organised so that it is easy to experiment with in a playground environment.
+I have attempted to extend the examples somewhat to try and show off some of the other features of the standard library.

-- **BasicSetup.playground
+- **String.playground**
-- **InteractingWithObjective-C-APIs.playground
+- **Array.playground**
-- **WritingClassesWithObjectiveCBehaviour.playground
+- **Dictionary.playground**
-- **WorkingWithCocoaDataTypes.playground
+- **NumericTypes.playground**
-- **AdoptingCocoaDesignPatterns.playground
+- **Protocols.playground**
-- **InteractingWithC-APIs.playground
+- **FreeFunctions.playground**